Pets on board

 Queen Elizabeth 2 was quite the draw for musicians, with everyone from Dame Vera Lynn to The Cure travelling on board.
 Queen Mary 2 has proved to be similarly popular, no less so than when Ed Sheeran sailed in 2016.
 A temporary recording studio was constructed on board so he and his producer, Benny Blanco, could record what was to be his hugely popular third album, Divide.
 They also filmed Ed’s documentary, Songwriter, on board, which was shown at the Tribeca Film Festival.

-Of course, it’s not only stage and screen icons that have traveled with Cunard over the years.
+Of course, it’s not only stage and screen icons that have travelled with Cunard over the years.
 World leaders, dignitaries and even royalty have stepped on board.
-In the next installment of our series, celebrating our 180th anniversary of sailing, Chris Frame introduces some of the leading figureheads and guests of honor who have graced our Queens with their presence.
+In the next instalment of our series, celebrating our 180th anniversary of sailing, Chris Frame introduces some of the leading figureheads and guests of honour who have graced our Queens with their presence.